IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/4.6/README.md

        storageClusterStatus: Ready
     ```

-If the storageClusterStatus is stuck in `Progressing` or if it's `Error`, OCS installation has failed.
+If the `storageClusterStatus` is `Progressing` or `Error`, the OCS installation has failed.

 ### If your OCS installation fails, complete the following the steps to troubleshoot your deployment.
 1. Check the describe of storagecluster and cephcluster in the openshift-storage namespace and look at the `Events` and the `Status` sections

     ```
-    $ oc describe storagecluster -n openshift-storage
+    oc describe storagecluster -n openshift-storage
-    $ oc describe cephcluster -n openshift-storage
+    oc describe cephcluster -n openshift-storage
     ```

 2. You can use the toolbox available in rook community to debug OCS deploy issues.
 Run the following command to install the toolbox.